dulimarta/spherical-easel/docs/tools/measurement.md

 :::
 ::: tool-description
-Measure all aspects of a triangle
+Measure all aspects of a triangle.
 ::: tool-details

 - There are two ways to measure a triangle: